spawnia/sailor/README.md

 You can take a look at the example configuration to see what options are available for configuration: [`sailor.php`](sailor.php).

+If you would like to use multiple configuration files, specify which file to use through the `-c/--config` option.

 It is quite useful to include dynamic values in your configuration.
 You might use [PHP dotenv](https://github.com/vlucas/phpdotenv) to load environment variables (run `composer require vlucas/phpdotenv` if you do not have it installed already.).